TelepathicGrunt/RepurposedStructures/README.md

 <p><strong>Chest loot is not changed.</strong></p>
 <p><strong>Corridor Chests has a 33% chance of spawning.</strong></p>
 <p><strong>Storage rooms has 4 chests instead of 1 due to them not having much loot naturally.</strong></p>
-<p><strong>Silverfish spawners are added to storage room, the room with the pillar that holds 4 Torches and fountain room.</strong></p>
+<p><strong>Silverfish spawners are added to storage room, the room with the pillar that holds 4 Torches, and fountain room.</strong></p>
 </div>
 <p>&nbsp;</p>
 <p>&nbsp;</p>